Real Bread Week

 Real Bread Week is not about eating just any old bread, though.
 The critical point in this whole week is that it is about real bread.
 Some people may be wondering what this means!

 Well, real bread refers to any type of bread that has been made without the use of processing aids or any other additives.
 For example, this means that there is no xanthan gum, ascorbic acid, chemical leavening, baking powder, or other added enzymes and chemicals found within the bread.

-And, when we say bread, we mean any type of additive-free bread.
-So, this includes pitta, porotta, paratha, tortilla, oatcakes, roti, stottite cakes, bagels, baps, baguettes, wraps, and anything else that you can think of!
+And, when the word “bread” is used, it means any type of additive-free bread.
+So, this includes pita, porotta, paratha, tortilla, oatcakes, roti, stottie cakes, bagels, baps, baguettes, wraps and almost any other kind of bread that can be thought of!

-So, now that you know what real bread is, what about Real Bread Week?
+So, now that it is clear what real bread is, what about Real Bread Week?
 Well, there are two clear goals that are associated with Real Bread Week.
-This includes encouraging and helping people to bake their own real bread at home, as well as encouraging people to purchase real bread from independent and local bakeries.
+The first includes encouraging and helping people to bake their own real, fresh bread in their kitchens at home.
+The other goal entails encouraging people to purchase real bread from independent and local bakeries.